jarvisteach/appJar/docs/mkdocs/docs/pythonTtk.md

 * `.go(useTtk=True)`
     Enabling ttk in the appJar constructor also sets the topLevel Frame to be a ttk.Frame - the preferred option.

-* `.useTtk()`
-    Calling this at the start of your program will tell it to use ttk widgets where possible.

 * `.setTtkTheme(theme)`
     This allows you to choose which theme to use.